codabase/code-sample/README.md

 # Charter Enterprise MOTD Sample Project
 In this project we have created two new Java classes:
 ##### MessageOfTheDay
+* Long id;
+* String msg;
 ##### MotdRepository

-The MessageOfTheDay is an Entity Bean with two attributes.
+The MessageOfTheDay is an Entity Bean with two members.
-* id is Primary and is generated in sequence.
+* id is Primary Key and is generated.
 * msg is the Message of the Day and is the only data in this class.
 * The no argument constructor is private to prevent user to create a blank message.It may be called internally.
 * The constructor wih String argument is used for REST service